sailfish009/openstructure/modules/mol/mm/doc/forcefield.rst

 for atom specific information or residue definitions in the form of a :class:`BuildingBlock`.
 Objects for modifying residues can be set in form of :class:`BlockModifier` or :class:`HydrogenConstructor`.
-They're also involved in the naming mess we're observing in the molecular mechanics community and contain definable renaming rules that can be applied on an :class:`EntityHandle` for renaming from e.g. PDB standard to the forcefield specific standard.
+They're also involved in dealing with the naming mess we're observing in the molecular mechanics community and contain definable renaming rules that can be applied on an :class:`EntityHandle` for renaming from e.g. PDB standard to the forcefield specific standard.
 The standard forcefields in OpenStructure are loaded from